DWI DEFENSE

 A Unique Perspective on DUI Defense

-During this stage the officer observes the vehicle in motion and evaluates driving behavior for any violations of law or indicators on impairment.
+During this stage, the officer observes the vehicle in motion and evaluates driving behavior for any violations of law or indicators of impairment.
+Here, we evaluate whether the Officer had grounds to make a traffic stop or initiate a DWI investigation.

-This is the point where the officer contacts the driver and is the first opportunity to observe and interview the driver.
+This is the point where the officer first contacts the driver.
+This is the first opportunity the officer has to directly observe and interview the driver.
 Based upon this evaluation the officer determines whether to continue their investigation.

 Pre-arrest screening